 By February of 2022, schools worldwide had been closed for an average of 4.5 months due to COVID-19.
 This affected an estimated 1.6 billion students and created what the United Nations has called the largest disruption to education in history.

-This major stall in learning is exacerbated by the fact that according to joint report from UNICEF and the International Telecommunication Union (ITU), two-thirds of the world’s school-age children – or 1.3 billion children aged 3 to 17 years old – do not have internet connection in their homes.
+This major stall in learning is exacerbated by the fact that according to a joint report from UNICEF and the International Telecommunication Union (ITU), two-thirds of the world’s school-age children – or 1.3 billion children aged 3 to 17 years old – do not have internet connection in their homes.

-Among the estimated 12 million students who lack access to a viable connection in the US, the reasons for lack of service are due to myriad of band-aid solutions that vary by region—with remote learning unreachable thanks to everything from faulty broadband connections to worn-out and obsolete devices distributed to poor communities.
+Among the estimated 12 million students who lack access to a viable connection in the US, the reasons for lack of service are due to a myriad of band-aid solutions that vary by region—with remote learning unreachable thanks to everything from faulty broadband connections to worn-out and obsolete devices distributed to poor communities.

 In turn, this has made the pandemic’s impact on children’s education result in a divergence between the haves and the have-nots.
-Instead of continuing to pursue quick-fix solutions, the country needs to start employing a modern way of connecting individuals across socioeconomic demographics to what has become a basic need, and some would argue right
+Instead of continuing to pursue quick-fix solutions, the country needs to start employing a modern way of connecting individuals across socioeconomic demographics to what has become a basic need, and some would argue right.

 The good news is that an efficient and long-term solution already exists through broadband fiber.
 Let’s take a look at the biggest roadblocks to getting this solution to the people that really need it, and what one company is doing to get past them.